voxo22/hackrf-spectrum-analyzer/Readme.md

 ### Features:
 - Make your HackRF a semi-profi spectrum analyzer
+- RBW from 3 kHz to 2 MHz
 - Realtime / Peak / Average / Max Hold / Persistent display with adjustable timings
-- Customizable Frequency presets selector
+- Customizable Frequency band presets with detail setting
-- Customizable multicolored Frequency allocation bands (default SK) -> make your own!
+- Customizable multicolored Frequency allocation bands -> you can make your own!
-- Fully adjustable high resolution Waterfall Plot
+- Adjustable high resolution Waterfall Plot
+- Widely adjustable live screen recording into GIF or MP4 video
+- Data recording feature into CSV file with Max Frequency, Total spectrum power + selectable timing (minutes, seconds, fractions)
-- Spur filter (DC) for removing spur artifacts
+- Spur filter (no DC) for removing spur artifacts
 - Arrow left/right button for comfortable tuning
 - Adjustable amplitude and average chart offset
 - Selectable Frequency Shift for up/down-converters
 - Switchable Datestamp
 - hackrf_sweep integrated as a shared library

+You can customize "presets.csv" file by adding or deleting requested rows.
+Follow the structure and column meaning.
+Additionaly, in "freq" folder you can edit frequency allocation tables or make your own.
+"Slash" character (/) in text columns hyphenates rows.

 ### Requirements:
 * HackRF One with [Firmware 2023.01.1](https://github.com/mossmann/hackrf/releases/tag/v2023.01.1) or newer